 Why the 'About Us' Page Rocks: It tells us a story.

-Have a cool story about how your product or service was created?
+Have a cool story about how your product or service was helps change lives?
 Put it on your 'About Us' page.
 Good stories humanize your brand and provide context and meaning for your product.
 What’s more, good stories are sticky -- which means people are more likely to connect with them and pass them on.

 Every company has a story to tell, so break out your storytelling skills from that random English class you took years ago and put them to work on your 'About Us' page.
-Using descriptive and emotive copy, an 'About Us' page with a story works harder for your business than a generic one.
+Using descriptive and emotive copy and gorgeous graphics, an 'About Us' page with a story works harder for your business than a generic one.

 Why the 'About Us' Page Rocks: It shows some personality.

 You’re not like everyone else -- so why should you sound the same as everyone else?
-Stand out with an 'About Us' page that shows off who you really are with witty headlines and a real brand voice.
+Stand out with an 'About Us' page that shows off who you really are.

-That’s exactly what video production company LessFilms accomplished on its site using witty copy and the image of a large wrestler (yes, a wrestler).
+That’s exactly what video production company LessFilms accomplishes on its site using witty copy and the image of a large, tatted-up wrestler.
+(Yes, a wrestler.)
 Although the wrestler dude and the funny headlines have nothing to do with LessFilms' business model or product, they show off the founders’ sense of humor and give the brand a personality.

 Why the 'About Us' Page Rocks: It's human.